chloejonessoftwire/flickr-photo-stream-mvc/README.md

-MVC example app to be used for the Flick photo stream assesment
+MVC example app to be used for the Flick photo stream Assesment.
+Please execute an <code> npm install </code> before running the app with <code> npm start </code>